Gabriella439/post-rfc/voice-feminization.md

 Resonance is the main thing that feminizes your voice.
 You want to increase your voice's resonant frequency which is also called "brightening" your resonance.
-In isolation, brightening resonance will make your voice sound brassy and you will feel your throat and/or nose "buzz" in new places.
+In isolation, brightening resonance will make your voice sound brassy and you will feel your vocal tract "buzz" in new places.

-Anything you do to make your vocal tract throat smaller will brighten your resonance and feminize your voice.
+Anything you do to make your vocal tract smaller will brighten your resonance and feminize your voice.
 The most common and effective way to do this is to raise your larynx, but there are other ways you can modulate resonance, such as by shaping your tongue or mouth.